 “I am proud that the Qatar Table Tennis Association has made huge progress during my years of office and has become one of the leading and most successful organizers of high level world table tennis events” — Khalil Al-Mohannadi

-And the next list verifies with no doubt his achievements:
+And the following list verifies his achievements:

 - 2004 World Team Table Tennis Championships